About MLR Designs, LLC

 In 2004, Weekdays Clothing became the go-to for iron-on name tags for the personal clothing of residents in nursing homes, ensuring that laundered clothing could easily be returned to the residents.

-In 2007, Chloe registered Memory Lapse Reminder as medical text and graphic design at United States Patent and Trademark Office.
+In 2007, Chloe registered Memory Lapse Reminder as a medical graphic design at United States Patent and Trademark Office in Washington, D.C.

-In 2014, MLR Designs, LLC was created to offer products for stress lectures and any cognitive concerns.
+In 2014, MLR Designs, LLC was created to offer products for starting the conversation of any cognitive concerns.
 MLR Designs, LLC is certified company through North Carolina Historically Underutilized Business (HUB) and Disadvantaged Business Enterprise (DBE).

-Chloe has volunteered in the commuity over the last 10 years while she worked as a government employee.
+Chloe has volunteered in the community over the last 10 years while she worked as a government employee.
 She also was a caregiver to her mother over 15 years.
-She has self-financed her innovation as an entrepreneur.
+She has self-financed her innovative concas an entrepreneur.

-Chloe uses her trademark brand to raise awareness of and to restore dignity and respect to those who experience memory lapses.
+Chloe uses her trademark brand to raise awareness to restore dignity and respect to those who experience lack of communication.
 She maintains a healthy lifestyle by educating health care professionals, family members, care partners and friends.

 Getting Involved and Staying Involved

 - Joseph and Kathleen Bryan Alzheimer’s Disease Research Center (Bryan ADRC),

 - AARP of North Carolina

 - Triangle J Area Agency on Aging (TJAAA) Research Triangle Park,